No one should ever have to choose between seeing a doctor and paying next month’s rent.

-Bottom line: our health care system isn’t working for too many people and it certainly isn’t working for those who need it most.
+Bottom line: our health care system is failing too many people and it isn’t working for many who need it most.

 Here’s Jesse’s vision to reform our health care system:

-- Medicare for All.
-Jesse believes that Medicare for All is the best pathway for tackling the persistent problems of our broken health care system.
-Medicare for All will guarantee that everyone has access to high-quality, affordable health care.
-It will empower the federal government to negotiate for cheaper prescription drugs.
-It will address our system’s shortcomings around dental coverage, coverage for mental health, and coverage for long-term care.
-And it will greatly reduce administrative costs, which insurance companies currently pass onto patients.
-In Congress, Jesse will join progressive leaders and work to make Medicare for All a reality.
-She believes we must also ensure that in the transition to a single payer system, we ensure that workers and bargaining units that have pre-negotiated plans and benefits are taken into account and that those hard-working people are not left worse off.
-However, if it is not immediately politically possible to pass Medicare for All, we must make meaningful progress that will help bring down costs of care and of prescription drugs and ensure access to quality care for everyone, while continuing the long term fight for Medicare for All.
+- Pass Medicare for All.
+Jesse believes that Medicare for All is the best solution to fix our broken health care system.
+She will join the Congressional Single Payer Caucus on day one.
+As the Coronavirus pandemic brings the deep flaws of our current system into sharper focus, millions of Americans are losing their health care because they lost their jobs.
+Medicare for All will guarantee that everyone has access to high quality, affordable health care.
+It will empower the federal government to negotiate for cheaper prescription drug prices.
+It will address gaps in dental coverage, mental health care, and long-term care services and supports.
+It will reduce administrative costs that insurance companies pass onto patients.
+We no longer can afford not to have Medicare for All.
+In Congress, Jesse will join progressive leaders to make Medicare for All a reality.
+She knows that, as we transition to a single payer plan, we must ensure that workers and bargaining units with pre-negotiated plans and benefits are taken into account and that no one is left worse off.
+If Medicare for All can’t pass in the immediate future due to the political realities, Jesse is committed to meaningful change.
+She will fight every day in Congress to bring down costs of care and prescription drugs and ensure access to quality care for everyone, while continuing to fight for Medicare for All as the long-term solution.

 - Reduce Prescription Drug Prices.
-Congress must curb rising prescription drug prices, and reign in the power that drug companies wield over consumers.
-Jesse will support legislation, such as the Elijah E. Cummings Lower Drug Costs Now Act, that empowers the Department of Health and Human Services (HHS) to negotiate prescription drug prices for Medicare recipients and others, and, according to the Congressional Budget Office, lowers spending by about $456 billion between 2020 and 2029.
-She will also seek to increase penalties on companies that raise drug prices above the rate of inflation.
+Congress must curb rising prescription drug prices and reduce drug companies’ power over consumers.
+Jesse will fight so that Big Pharma doesn’t profit from this pandemic after taxpayers have spent billions to find treatments and vaccines.
+Congress must ensure that Big Pharma can’t restrict access to a vaccine or treatment to those who can afford it and block drug corporation monopolies from continuing to drive up the cost of health care.
+Jesse supports legislation, such as the Elijah E. Cummings Lower Drug Costs Now Act to empower the U.S. Department of Health and Human Services (HHS) to negotiate drug prices for Medicare recipients and others.
+According to the Congressional Budget Office, this will lower spending by $456 billion over eight years.
+She will fight to increase penalties on companies that raise drug prices above inflation.

 - Address Social Determinants of Health.
-In Congress, Jesse will support initiatives that address social determinants of health, so that the places where we work, live, and play are safe and promote healthy outcomes.
-She will champion legislation that works to address the racial, gender and socioeconomic disparities in health care outcomes caused by systemic barriers, including the lack of access to prenatal care and disparate birth outcomes for black women and the increased rates of diabetes and hypertension in the black community.
-As she has explained in her plan, Championing Reproductive Rights, Jesse will always fight for reproductive health care for all who need it when sitting at the negotiating table.
+Jesse knows that despite the best doctors in the world, if you live in unsafe or unhealthy conditions or live with trauma impacts, you can’t be healthy.
+She supports initiatives to address social determinants of health, so that places where we work, live, and play are safe and health promoting.
+She will champion legislation to address racial, gender and socioeconomic disparities in health outcomes caused by barriers such as lack of prenatal care access and disparate birth outcomes for Black women, as well as increased rates of diabetes and hypertension in the Black community.
+In her plan, Championing Reproductive Rights, Jesse shows how she will fight for reproductive health care for all who need it.
+She also supports expanding access to preventative health care and telehealth services to create more proactive treatment plans that center the needs of patients.

 - End the Opioid Epidemic.
-Addiction is a disease and addressing the addiction epidemic as a public health crisis in Massachusetts, and nationally, is a top priority of Jesse’s.
-We need to get serious about providing funding for beds for those in need of immediate treatment and long-term care and crack down on pharmaceutical companies who sowed the seeds of this crisis while prioritizing their bottom line over the millions of lives that are affected.
-We also need to address insurers who are unwilling to pay for those struggling with this disease to find the care that they desperately need.
-We must prioritize and destigmatize mental health treatment and treat it as a critical part of healthcare access.
-We must increase funding for Medication Assisted Treatment programs and expand access to Naloxone for first responders and the general public.
+Addiction is a disease and a public health crisis in Massachusetts and across the nation.
+It is a top priority for Jesse.
+We must fund beds for those needing immediate treatment and long-term care while cracking down on drug companies that started this crisis while pursuing the bottom line over human lives.
+We must address insurers who won’t pay for those struggling to find care they desperately need.
+We must increase funding for Medication Assisted Treatment and expand access to safe consumption sites while ensuring Naloxone for first responders and the public.

-- Mental Health.
-We need to destigmatize mental health and treat it as a necessary part of health care coverage by strengthening community crisis response systems and promoting early intervention.
-We must encourage the integration of mental and physical health care.
+- Treat Mental Health as Critical Care.
+We must destigmatize mental health and treat it as essential health coverage by strengthening community crisis response systems and promoting early intervention.
+We must encourage integration of mental and physical health care, and pass Medicare for All to ensure that access is covered for all of us.